NVIDIA/DeepLearningExamples/TensorFlow/LanguageModeling/BERT/README.md

 # BERT For TensorFlow

-This repository provides a script and recipe to train BERT to achieve state of the art accuracy, and is tested and maintained by NVIDIA.
+This repository provides a script and recipe to train BERT to achieve state of the art accuracy.
+It is tested and maintained by NVIDIA.

 ## Table Of Contents: